 - a.
-Applications for variances shall be filed with the City where the property is being developed, redeveloped, or retrofitted and shall state the exceptional conditions of the property and the peculiar and practical difficulties claimed as a basis for a variance.
+Applications for variances shall be filed with the City in which the property is being developed, redeveloped, or retrofitted and shall state the exceptional conditions of the property and the peculiar and practical difficulties claimed as a basis for a variance.
 The applicant shall state on the application the reasons for requesting the variance, in accordance with all of the requirements set forth in section (c) below. - b.
 The City shall refer all applications for variances from the BCWMC requirements to the BCWMC engineer, and such applications shall be reviewed by the BCWMC.
-In reviewing the application, the BCWMC shall take into consideration the criteria, standards, and goals for maintaining and improving the quality of the watershed's water resources.

-To address the applicant's hardship or special situation, the BCWMC may grant the variance, contingent upon conditions that the BCWMC may set forth.
-Alternatively, the BCWMC may deny the request and set forth reasons for the denial.

-- c.
-In granting variances, the BCWMC shall make a finding showing that all of the following conditions exist: - (1) There are special circumstances or conditions affecting the property such that the strict application of the provisions of these standards and criteria would deprive the applicant of the reasonable use of its land. - (2) The variance is necessary for the preservation and enjoyment of a substantial property right of the applicant. - (3) The granting of the variance will not be detrimental to the public welfare or injurious to the other property in the territory in which the property is situated.

-- (4) In applications relating to a use in the 100-year floodplain set forth in Table 5-3 of the Plan, the variance shall not allow a lower degree of flood protection than the current flood protection. - (5) The granting of the variance will not be contrary to the intent of taking all reasonable and practical steps to improve water quality within the watershed.
+In reviewing the application, the BCWMC shall take into consideration the criteria, standards, and goals for maintaining and improving the quality of the watershed's water resources. - To address the applicant's hardship or special situation, the BCWMC may grant the variance, contingent upon conditions specified.
+Alternatively, the BCWMC may deny the request and state reasons for the denial in writing. - c.
+In granting variances, the BCWMC shall make a finding showing that all of the following conditions exist: - 1.
+There are special circumstances or conditions affecting the property such that the strict application of the provisions of these standards and criteria would deprive the applicant of the reasonable use of the applicant's land. - 2.
+The variance is necessary for the preservation and enjoyment of a substantial property right of the applicant. - 3.
+The granting of the variance will not be detrimental to the public welfare or injurious to the other property in the territory in which the property is situated. - 4.
+In applications relating to a use in the 1% (base flood elevation, 100-year flood) floodplain set forth in Table 2-9 of the Plan, the variance shall not allow a lower degree of flood protection than the current flood protection. - 5.
+The granting of the variance will not be contrary to the intent of taking all reasonable and practical steps to improve water quality within the watershed.